-This informal CPD article Do you know what your unique learning style is? was provided by London School of Sales (LSOS), an elearning company designed for sales people focusing on the importance of mindset and behaviours creating a highly effective and rewarding experience.
+This informal CPD article Do you know what your unique learning style is? was provided by Vinit Shah at London School of Sales (LSOS), an elearning company designed for sales people focusing on the importance of mindset and behaviours creating a highly effective and rewarding experience.

 How do you learn?
 Are you aware of the learning style(s) that best support your growth and development?
 It may not be a question that you have thought about at length, but it’s an important one if you want to make the process of learning enjoyable and rewarding for you.
 There are so many choices available to us that it can become overwhelming when deciding what the right option is.